Patrick3131/Tentacles/README.md

     - Adding user attributes
 - Typesafety for events and no manual data converting between event layers
 - Domain-driven analytics with ValueProposition
-- Middleware to transform/ignore events for specific reporter
+- Middleware to transform/ignore events for reporters